adnanmuhtadi/milestone-project-3/README.md

 - Responsive on devices sized 1024px, 768px, 425px, 375px and 320px.
 - Allows the user to know the navigated hyperlinks, by having a hoover over feature within the hyperlinks.
 - Navigation bar and footer pulled from the base file throughout all pages.
+- Different navigation bar option depend on the type of user accesses the site.

 #### Home Page